Punjab govt to give women inheritance right in property: minister

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TOBA TEK SINGH: The Punjab government will soon make a new law to ensure inheritance right of women in their parents’ property.

-The law will enable women not to get record their statement before the revenue officers or give written consent before them regarding the transfer of property share in favour of their parents or brothers, said Provincial Minister for Women Development Ashfa Fatyana.
+The law will enable women not to get record their statement before the revenue officers or give written consent before them regarding the transfer of property share in favour of their parents or brothers, said Ashfaq Fatyana, provincial minister for women development.

 Addressing a press conference at Kamalia on Sunday, she said that her ministry had been given this task and its experts had prepared a bill of the proposed law which had been sent to the provincial cabinet for final approval.

-Provincial Minister for Women Development Ashfa Fatyana said that she had recently held meetings with the highway patrolling police officials at Lahore and the constructionof buildings had been ordered in this regard.

-TOBA TEK SINGH: The Punjab government will soon make a new law to ensure inheritance right of women in their parents’ property.

-The law will enable women not to get record their statement before the revenue officers or give written consent before them regarding the transfer of property share in favour of their parents or brothers, said Provincial Minister for Women Development Ashfa Fatyana.
+The law will enable women not to get record their statement before the revenue officers or give written consent before them regarding the transfer of property share in favour of their parents or brothers, said Ashfaq Fatyana, provincial minister for women development.

 Addressing a press conference at Kamalia on Sunday, she said that her ministry had been given this task and its experts had prepared a bill of the proposed law which had been sent to the provincial cabinet for final approval.